Frequently Asked Questions: Mastering Brand Positioning in Africa

 Question from: Yekeber Bayabel - Hotel Owner, Addis Ababa Ethiopia

-The most potent levers today are often the most human: culinary identity, hyper-localized service rituals, and genuine community integration.
-A signature dish that tells a story of origin, a welcome ritual unique to the region, or a staff empowered to share their personal connection to the land creates emotional anchors.
-These intangible elements are much more difficult for competitors to replicate than a specific architectural style or amenity list.
+The most potent levers for differentiation today are often the most human: culinary identity, hyper-localized service rituals, and genuine community integration.
+A signature dish that tells a story of origin, a welcome ritual unique to the region, or a staff member empowered to share their personal connection to the land creates powerful emotional anchors.

 Question from: Asma El Hamzaoui - Group Operations Director, Casablanca Morocco